dhrubo55/personal-blog/content/projects.md

 ---
-title: "Projects"
+title: Projects
 url: "/projects"
 hidemeta: true
 disableShare: true
-summary: "A list of personal projects & open-source software authored by Somraj Saha.
-Includes detailed descriptions of all those projects."
+summary: A list of personal projects & open-source software authored by Somraj Saha.
-draft: false
+  Includes detailed descriptions of all those projects.

 ---
 I contribute to open-source software when I'm not busy or working with clients.
 Following is a list of some of my most prominent & beloved side-projects.

 |             Project Name             | Brief Description of the Projects                                                                       |